- ทีมงานพูดภาษาไทย-อังกฤษ-เมารี (New Zealand) ตอบไลน์ภายใน 15 นาที

 If your week has narrowed down to "get this Employment Certificate accepted by a Māori office and posted abroad", you are exactly the reader this page is written for.
-From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this brief is structured the way our case managers structure a file: scope, price, calendar, intake, QA, MFA, embassy, courier — in that order.
+From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, the file is drafted by senior translator vetted by Thailand's Department of Consular Affairs working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; the page below sets out fees, timelines and the small details (name spelling, validity periods, supporting copies) that most often cause embassy rejections — so you can plan accurately before the document leaves your hand.

 Why a specialist Māori translator matters for Employment Certificate